How to utilize the MBL as an instructor

 Option 2: Research review

-All questions about either option for the research requirement should be sent to the Mendoza Behavioral Lab staff at firstname.lastname@example.org.
+All questions about the research requirement should be sent to the Mendoza Behavioral Lab staff at firstname.lastname@example.org.

 Your students and the MBL

 We believe the MBL is of high value to Notre Dame students in providing them with hands-on exposure to research processes in a behavioral lab environment.
-Through the MBL, students may participate in studies, learn about the topics and goals of current projects, engage further in research as paid Research Assistants (RAs), and connect with expert Mendoza faculty members in their areas of business discipline.
+Through the MBL, students may participate in studies, learn about current projects, engage further in research as paid Research Assistants (RAs), and connect with expert Mendoza faculty members in their business discipline areas.

 You and the MBL

 Thank you for your confidence in the MBL.
-If at any time you have questions or would like to know more, please contact the program director.
-Feedback from instructors is very helpful in the MBL spirit of continuous improvement, so please impart your suggestions.
+If you have questions or would like to know more, please contact the program director.
+Feedback from instructors helps the MBL spirit of continuous improvement, so please impart your suggestions.